By J. L. Starkey

 I didn’t pay much attention to his name the first time I saw it, but I should have.
 When J. C. moved to Deadwood, a man named John Glickauf stepped in to run his Sidney, Nebraska, barbershop .
 But really, how important could that name be?

-Born in Plzeň, West Bohemia (now a part of the Czech Republic), around 1850, John Glickauf immigrated to the United States as a child and entered the barbering profession in the 1860’s .
+Born in Plzeň, West Bohemia (now a part of the Czech Republic), around 1850, John immigrated to the United States as a child and entered the barbering profession in the 1860s .

-John and J. C. probably first met in Chicago in the late 1860’s when they lived within a block of each other on Canal Street .
-They were both working as barbers in downtown Chicago; John worked for Thomas Gilmore on State Street, while J. C. worked for Frederick Kappelman on Canal Street.
+John and J. C. probably first met in the late 1860s when they lived within one block of each other while they both worked as barbers in downtown Chicago .
+John worked for Thomas Gilmore on State Street, while J. C. worked for Frederick Kappelman on Canal Street.

 The Great Chicago Fire changed everything for the city’s residents, and the men went their separate ways in the early 1870s.
 John returned to Chicago soon after the fire, while J. C. opened a barbershop in his hometown of St. Joseph, Missouri.
 The men would not cross paths again until the late 1870s in the tiny western Nebraska town of Sidney.